botworld-wiki/beatburger.github.io/_bots/bullwark.md

 ---

 ### Tips
-Put Bullwark in the front
-weakness is his rear since his shield is in the front
+Put Bullwark in the front weakness is his rear since his shield is in the front

-### Suggested Ai Build
+### 'Full Tank Build' by Hex
-Option 1: BBCBB - Full Tank Build.
-Strongest Defense is the best offense.
+- **BBCBB:** Strongest Defense is the best offense.
 Bullwark have a shield that can reflect damage and damage reduction by 30%.

+### Attack Tank Build by Hex
-Option 2: ABCAA - Attack Tank Build.
-You can run but you can't hide from an attack tank, it protects and attacks at the same time.
+- **ABCAA:** You can run but you can't hide from an attack tank, it protects and attacks at the same time.